alexeyklyukin/rev4/README.md

 In production environment one would preferrably use CI/CD or github hooks instead of deploying the setup manually.

+## Local testing

+One can run unit-tests for the app with `go test -v ./...`.
+There are database tests at `sql/test.sh` (they require setting libpq variables lile `PGDATBASE` and `PGHOST` in order to specify the datasbase conneciton).

+It's possible to test the whole app, postgres operator and the database setup by running Kubernetes locally in `kindl` or `minikube`.

+One can test the app itself against the local PostgreSQL setup by running a docker container, exposting the app port and setting libpq environment variables to connect to the DB, i.e.

+`docker run -e PGDATABASE=postgres -e PGHOST=host.docker.internal -e PGUSER=postgres -p 8080:8080  okliukin/rev4:1.8`

 ## APP High-Availability

 For simplicity, the app deployment is set to 3 instances by default.